All Episodes

 We know what conditions require what kind of treatments.

-Well, I know so does Obama.
+Well, I know, so does Obama.

-He says we're gonna do what works.
+He says we're going to do what works.

 Well, you know what?